Ana-Niko-byte/moment/README.md

 Asserts whether the stored database charity name matches the instance Charity name with the same id.
 If the names do not match, regenerates (slugifies) the name and saves the model.

 #### The Donation Model
+Fields: donatee, charity, amount, donation_date
+Meta: ordered by donation date (latest to later).

+`donatee` : FK : User - represents the the user who donated to the charity.
+On account deletion, deletes donations.
+`charity` : FK : Charity - represents the charity to which the donation was made.
+On charity deletion, deletes donations.
+`amount` : DecimalField - reprents the amount to be donated.
+Validations:
+  - Two decimal places.
+  - Must have a minimum value of €0.01.
+  - Maximum number of digits is 5.
+  - Contains help text.
+`donation_date` : DateField - represents the date on which the donation was made.

 ## Views & Templates
 ## Scope of Application